 The work of recovery coaches is a very important part of the addiction recovery process and their role is vital in the recovery community.
-To use the description from the Recovery Coach Academy:
+To use this description from the Recovery Coach Academy:

 “A Recovery Coach promotes recovery and removes barriers and obstacles to recovery, serving as a personal guide and mentor for people seeking or already in recovery from an addiction to alcohol and or other drugs”.